Member states of NATO: Military expenditures

 The defence spending of the United States is more than double the defence spending of all other NATO members combined.
-Criticism of the fact that many member states were not contributing their fair share in accordance with the international agreement by then US president Donald Trump caused various reactions from American and European political figures, ranging from ridicule to panic.
+(Note that this is total U.S. defense spending, not spending specifically for NATO) Criticism of the fact that many member states were not contributing their fair share in accordance with the international agreement by then US president Donald Trump caused various reactions from American and European political figures, ranging from ridicule to panic.
+While NATO members have committed to spending at least 2% of their Gross Domestic Product (GDP) on defence, most of them did not meet that goal in 2023.

+Political and popular support

 Pew Research Center's 2016 survey among its member states showed that while most countries viewed NATO positively, most NATO members preferred keeping their military spending the same.
 The response to whether their country should militarily aid another NATO country if it were to get into a serious military conflict with Russia was also mixed.
 Roughly half or fewer in six of the eight countries surveyed say their country should use military force if Russia attacks a neighboring country that is a NATO ally.
 And at least half in three of the eight NATO countries say that their government should not use military force in such circumstances.
 The strongest opposition to responding with armed force is in Germany (58%), followed by France (53%) and Italy (51%).
 More than half of Americans (56%) and Canadians (53%) are willing to respond to Russian military aggression against a fellow NATO country.
 A plurality of the British (49%) and Poles (48%) would also live up to their Article 5 commitment.
 The Spanish are divided on the issue: 48% support it, 47% oppose.

+YouGov, a market research company that is mainly active in the UK also hosts a regularly updated public opinion polling for NATO.
+As of 6 January 2025, 45% of UK citizens strongly support NATO, 31% Tend to support NATO, 18% Don't know, 3% Tend to oppose and 3% Strongly oppose.
+Older people (65+) Strongly support NATO at 59%, whilst in younger demographics (18-24), Tend to support ranks the highest at 34%, and Don't know is at 33%.

+A 2025 poll found that support for NATO membership was 52%, compared to the 66% of Slovenians who voted for NATO membership in a referendum in 2003.